A decadent chocolate cake topped with a crunchy chocolate swirl meringue.

 I think fudge was a standard recipe in the time of my great grandmother, because it was fast and the ingredients were readily available.
-It also helped that Mamie Eisenhower was publishing the recipes she made for her family and housewives across the country were…

-- 1-1/4 cup Whole Milk
+- 2/3 cup Evaporated Milk

 - 2 Tbs.
-Granulated White Sugar
+Salted Butter

 See what I did there?
 This is a post about using beets to ease some of the sugar in a cake recipe.
 I am always trying to figure out ways to be able to indulge in all my favorite things in a more healthy manner.…

 I remember a time when we talked ourselves into believing that Passover desserts tasted good.
 Now with the realization that not everyone can, or should, eat gluten, we have some really great options.